dotnet/AspNetCore.Docs/aspnetcore/client-side/blazor/introduction/index.md

 This approach has the benefit of working with JavaScript build tools, such as [webpack](https://webpack.js.org/).

-To save the trouble of registering functions in this way for standard browser APIs, the Mono team is working on a library that exposes standard browser APIs to .NET.
+The Mono team is working on a library that exposes standard browser APIs to .NET.

 ## Optimization